salihgueler/coding_challenge_android/README.md

 ## Procedure

-> You have been added to this repo as a collaborator

 1. You should fork this repo
 2. You should do your :sparkles: work
 3. You should open up a [PR](https://help.github.com/en/articles/about-pull-requests) at your **own** forked version of the repository.
 4. You will received feedback for this PR which you are supposed to address during the on-site interview

+> You will have to [add](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository) the hiring manager or the reviewers as collaborators to your created repository

 ## Introduction